 12. Shortbread

-Shortbread is indeed a Scottish staple and enjoyed by many.
-This tasty biscuit comes in many shapes and sizes, but what makes shortbread so scrumptious is its sweet, buttery flavor.
-Shortbread goes well with almost any drink like tea, milk, or even whisky.
-This biscuit is a mouthful, and you’ll find various shops and bakeries that sell shortbread nearly everywhere.
+Shortbread goes well with almost any drink—tea, milk, or even whisky.
+You’ll find shops and bakeries that sell shortbread nearly everywhere.
 As a local, I am passionate about where I get it.

 Where to get it: Shortbread House Of Edinburgh